 Royalty

-In the NFT world, it is a bonus given to the author for each resale of his work in the form of a certain percentage of the amount received by the seller.
+In the NFT realm, royalty refers to the bonus given to the author with each resale of their work, calculated as a certain percentage of the resale amount received by the seller.

 Rug pull